iambrijeshtoo/JavaScript/javascript_under_the_hood/javascript_engine.md

 - Optimizes performance: Employs techniques like Just-In-Time (JIT) compilation to improve execution speed.
 - Manages memory: Handles memory allocation and garbage collection.

+How

+- Parsing: Breaks down JavaScript code into smaller parts (tokens).
+- Abstract Syntax Tree (AST): Creates a tree-like structure representing the code's structure.
+- Interpretation or Compilation: Executes code directly or compiles it into machine code.
+- Execution: Runs the compiled code or interpreted instructions.

 Example

 - V8: Used in Google Chrome and Node.js.